Had an issue with Foxtel? Get a real response.

 Cancelled Service Still Being Billed: A customer continued being charged months after cancellation.
 After contacting the Telecommunications Industry Ombudsman (TIO), Foxtel closed the account and removed all incorrect charges.

 Service Outage: A business customer lost internet for two weeks.
-Once escalated, Foxtel fixed the fault and offered compensation for downtime.
+Once escalated, Foxtel fixed the fault and offered compensation for the downtime.

 Step 1: Ask for a Supervisor or Manager